 The Blue Penny Museum Stamps are among the most valuable stamps in the world.
 Philatelists, the collectors of stamps, value the rarity of the Mauritius Stamps of which only 27 are remaining today of the 1,000 stamps that were printed.
 They are so valuable that in 1993, the collection of two stamps of a private collector ‘Hiroyuki Kanai’ was sold at a whopping $4 million!
 One of each of the famous ‘Post Office’ stamps — the orange-red One Penny stamp and the Royal Blue Two Penny stamp — can be seen here.

 Blue Penny Museum: Insider’s Peek

 The Blue Penny Museum inside is divided into two floors.
 The ground floor has a souvenir shop and a temporary exhibition room.
 The first floor has several exhibition rooms.
-They are as follows:
+Here are other things you must know.

 Places To Visit Around Blue Penny Museum

 The area surrounding Blue Penny Museum has several interesting museums that are a repository of culturally and historically relevant artefacts.
 These museums will definitely catch the interest of history buffs: